Pepsi Says It "Missed The Mark" With The Controversial Kendall Jenner Ad

 In the commercial, Jenner is seen walking away from a photo shoot to join a protest, where she bonds with a police officer by handing him a Pepsi.

-People on social media pushed back, saying the advertisement was tone-deaf and that it appropriated the Black Lives Matter movement for commercial gain.
+People on social media pushed back, saying that the advertisement was tone-deaf and that it appropriated the Black Lives Matter movement for commercial gain.

 On Tuesday, Pepsi released a statement saying the advertisement clearly "missed the mark."